kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Specify true or false.
 ; Setting this to true will override the game's default behavior of position reset (stage reset) in offline Training Mode.
+; The numbers mentioned below are directions, in numpad notation.
 ; 2+Reset: non-swapped roundstart position;
 ; 8+Reset: swapped roundstart position;
 ; 4+Reset: left corner.
 Human Player outside the corner, CPU inside;